skymethod/op3/README.md

   - Anyone interested in supporting the project can sponsor development and operational costs by purchasing sponsorships (see [below](#sponsors))

 # Roadmap
-The production [op3.dev](https://op3.dev) prefix service is ready to use, it's been tested with large shows and is safely storing and returning episode request logs.
+The production [op3.dev](https://op3.dev) prefix service is ready to use, it's been running since September 2022, currently measuring over 1000 shows, large and small.
 Basic request and download-level data is available in the API, all other future features will build on top in a layered approach.

 Free public stats pages are available for every show using OP3 - see an [example](https://op3.dev/show/dc1852e4d1ee4bce9c4fb7f5d8be8908).